AjanShrestha/poodr/chapter_4.md

 ### Exercise Caution When Depending on Private Interfaces

 Despite your best efforts you may find that you must depend on a private interface.
 This is a dangerous dependency that should be isolated using the techniques described in Chapter 3.
 Even if you cannot avoid using a private method, you can prevent the method from being referenced in many places in your application.
 Depending on a private interface increases risk; keep this risk to a minimum by isolating the dependency.

+### Minimize Context

+Construct public interfaces with an eye toward minimizing the context they require from others. **Keep the _what_ versus _how_ distinction in mind; create public methods that allow senders to get what they want without knowing how your class implements its behavior.**

+**Conversely, do not succumb to a class that has an ill-defined or absent public interface.** When faced with a situation like that of the Mechanic class in Figure 4.5, do not give up and tell it how to behave by invoking all of its methods.
+Even if the original author did not define a public interface it is not too late to create one for yourself.

+Depending on how often you plan to use this new public interface, it can be a new method that you define and place in the Mechanic class, a new wrapper class that you create and use instead of Mechanic, or a single wrapping method that you place in your own class. **Do what best suits your needs, but create some kind of defined public interface and use it.
+This reduces your class’s context, making it easier to reuse and simpler to test.**